Hymn and Her

-Hymn and Her is the name of the sixth album by the band Earlimart.
-It was announced in March by Aaron Espinoza and was released in the US on July 1, 2008 via Major Domo Records and Shout!
+Hymn and Her is the sixth album by American indie rock band Earlimart.
+It was announced in March by Aaron Espinoza, and was released in the US on July 1, 2008 via Major Domo Records and Shout!
 Factory, and a day later in Japan, via Youth Records.
-Hymn and Her marks where Earlimart now consists of just the duo of Aaron Espinoza and Ariana Murray, and also is the duo's second album in under a year, following on from August 2007's Mentor Tormentor.
-This also marks the second time Murray sings lead vocals.
-The first came when she provided lead vocals for Mentor Tormentors "Happy Alone."

 Allmusic awarded the album with 4 out of 5 stars, and stated that Hymn and Her "...sounds intimate, as if the bandmates have discovered how to funnel their densely populated songs into warm, mellow washes of sound."